Scirra/Construct-bugs/README.md

 Many bug reports are actually just mistakes in events, or misunderstood features.
 Please double-check your events and the documentation.

-## Please check the latest version of Construct 3
+## Please check the latest version of Construct

-To avoid reporting bugs we've already fixed, please verify the issue happens in the latest version of Construct 3, including the [latest beta release](https://editor.construct.net/beta).
+To avoid reporting bugs we've already fixed, please verify the issue happens in the latest version of Construct, including the [latest beta release](https://editor.construct.net/beta).
 You can find [all Construct releases here](https://www.construct.net/en/make-games/releases).

 ## Use the bug report template